1967 Sabah state election: Background

 After Sabah independence from British rule on 16 September 1963, the state Legislative Assembly was created with appointment of local leaders, called The Legislative Executive, from various communities of Sabah, and representing the Local Council Jurisdiction.

 Donald Stephens, from UPKO, was appointed the first Chief Minister of Sabah.
 UPKO mainly were representing the Kadazandusun community, with Stephens as its Paramount Leader.
 USNO, the other main party in the Assembly, were representing the Malay-Muslim community, and together with SCA and Sabah Indian Congress (SIC) created the Sabah Alliance coalition.
 USNO's leader Mustapha Harun was appointed as the state's first Yang di-Pertua Negeri.

 Stephens relinquished his post at the end of 1964 to become the state's second federal minister, and were replaced by the Sabah's first federal minister and SCA leader Peter Lo on 1 January 1965.
 Mustapha meanwhile resigned from his Yang di-Pertua Negeri post on 16 September 1965, to prepare for the upcoming state election scheduled in 1967, in which he will be contesting.
 Stephens decided not to contest the state election, instead focusing on the federal seat in the next Malaysian general election.

+National Council of Alliance Party have decided that the parties can contest on their own while sharing the same election program.
+As such, SCA was the only party using Alliance logo, limited on seats where UPKO did not contest against it.
+USNO and SCA did not contest against each other.